LuFoGit/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md
 5. (This) README.md to explain how all of the scripts work and how they are connected

-# Data considerations
+# Source data considerations

-With analysis of origin data (see also FolderStructureAndFiles.txt) some files seemed to fit together like a puzzle with some files als columns and some as observation addition to main data files.
+With analysis of origin data (see also FolderStructureAndFiles.txt) some files seemed to fit together like puzzle stones with some files als columns and some as observation addition to main data files.

 filename | dimensions | (expected) content
 ---------|------------|-------------------